-DSM acknowledges and undertakes to comply with the laws and regulations governing the processing of personal data, including, but not limited to, Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (the “GDPR”) and any other national applicable laws or regulations governing the processing of personal data in the framework of the Services.
+DSM undertakes do everything in its power to comply with the laws and regulations governing the processing of personal data, including, but not limited to, Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (the “GDPR”) and any other national laws or regulations in force governing the processing of personal data.

 Telephone: +352 262 562 1

 The Data Subjects (the ʺData Subjectsʺ), the persons whose personal data DSM processes are: